Skip to main content

 Account and profile data

-Retention: Kept while the account or review record needs it; export, correction, deletion, and restriction requests start from the dashboard or contact route.
+Retention: Kept while the account or a required review record remains active, subject to export, correction, deletion, and restriction rights.

-Processors: Stored in Moral Trade records backed by Supabase; new sensitive wish/source text is app-level encrypted before storage.
+Processors: Stored in Moral Trade records backed by Supabase; sensitive text may be encrypted before storage.

 Payment and donation references

-Processors: Stripe for participant payment objects; Every.org for off-site donation routes.
+Processors: Stripe handles supported payment objects; Every.org handles off-site donation routes.

-Retention: Payment identifiers, status, amount, cadence, and evidence notes may be retained for reconciliation, disputes, audit integrity, and compliance needs.
+Retention: Identifiers, amounts, status, cadence, and evidence references may be retained for reconciliation, disputes, audit integrity, and compliance.

 Analytics and attribution